 The stigma attached to travelling alone is slowly fading, as more youngsters are taking the plunge.
 Being pushed out of your comfort zone only leaves you stronger and wiser.
-And, it’s an experience that takes you closer to yourself, leaving you with memories of a lifetime.
+Moreover, it’s an experience that takes you closer to yourself and leaves you with a bagful of memories.

 However, before you jump the bandwagon and take your first-ever solo trip, here are things that you must keep in mind.